countmodula/VCVRackPlugins/MANUAL.md

 			<img src="./img/Comparator.png">
 		</td>
 		<td>
-			Compares the input signal with either an internal or external threshold value and outouts gate signals indicating if it is under or over that threshold.
+			Compares the input signal with either an internal or external threshold value and outputs gate signals indicating if it is under or over that threshold.
 		</td>
 	</tr>
 </table>